Tamako-Tech/Tamako-Docs/docs/api/Animal Fact.md

 # Accepted Values

-`name` can be any of the following:
+`animal` can be any of the following:

 | Accepted Values |
 |-----------------|